usfm-bible/tcdocs/proposals/2023/u23003_biblical_references.md

 The problem with NFC is that some characters, for example: é, which is one code in NFC, but two in NFD may need to have its diacritic individually referenced, and for this we need to use NFD.

 #### Conclusion
-Giver the need to be able to reference components in precomposed characters, referencing needs to index characters based on NFD encoding.
+Given the need to be able to reference components in precomposed characters, referencing needs to index characters based on NFD encoding.
 There may be better arguments why this decision should be reversed.

 ### Syntax